 You have the standard starting decks, standard economy cards and combat cards, standard "special" abilities on cards, and standard types of factions.
 The only thing really different from most deck builders I've played is that you're attacking generic monsters that show up in the buy row, which really just means that combat cards are the same as economy cards using a different currency.

 This is an easy 9 in my collection.
 We don't always play it, but it's become the go to filler game when we have larger game parties.
 Quite simply, it's marbles with magnets.
 It's fun, simple, and frustratingly hilarious at times.
 At the low price I found it, it's definitely worth a buy.
 Obviously though, it's a very light, simple game, so if you're looking for depth and long games, look elsewhere.

-It's almost but not really a Catan variant but much, much more interesting.
+It's almost but not really a game of Catan meets Castles of Burgundy with a wild west theme.
 While I find that I really don't like Catan, Dark Horse is actually pretty fun.
 The exploration bit can be a little irritating at times, but the dice rolling and action buying aspect creates some player interaction that is amazing.